Jeffs0412/portfolio/README.md

 - HTML: Used for structuring the website's content.
 - CSS: Responsible for styling the website and making it visually appealing.
 - JavaScript: Implemented interactive features and functionality.
-- React: Used as a JavaScript library for building reusable UI components and managing the website's state.
+- React: Used as a JavaScript library for building reusable UI components.

 ## How It's Built